Short description

 FAQ

-EPHEC will book the accommodation for students from foreign institutions (included in the 290€ registration fees) for 5 nights from 20 to 25 October 2024.
-Name and address of the hotel will be communicated later.
+EPHEC will book the accommodation for students from foreign institutions (included in the 300€ registration fees) for 5 nights from Sunday to Friday.

 Included in the price: Breakfast, bed linen and towels